rajmayank/MayankRaj.com/README.md

 # **NOTE:**

-The code is open sourced, but all code and content remain copyright of Mayank Raj.
+The project is open sourced, but all code and content remain copyright of Mayank Raj.
 It takes a great deal of effort to get them up.
 Please don't steal!

-Ask me, I'll be more than happy to help you out...
+Ask me, I'd be more than happy to help you out...